 Project Zug with Rabbi Rose

 ZUG is the Hebrew word for study partner (in Aramaic we say Chavruta).
 Partnered learning is the traditional way to study Jewish texts.
 Over a 6-week arc, participants will explore a 10-part course using text materials and online resources through CST’s connection to Project Zug.
-The theme for our first course is Love, Sex, and Relationships in Jewish Tradition.

 Rabbi Rose will lead sessions at the shul to introduce each new unit in the course.
 We will study both in large-group and with our study partners those days.
 The remaining sessions of each unit are for you and your zug (study partner) to arrange on your own time and in your preferred method, whether face-to-face or via technology.